Jake Short

-Jacob Patrick Short (born May 30, 1997 in Indianapolis, Indiana), known professionally as Jake Short, is an American actor.
-He is best known for his roles as Fletcher Quimby in the Disney Channel comedy series A.N.T.
-Farm (2011–2014), Oliver in the Disney XD series Mighty Med (2013–2015) and Lab Rats: Elite Force (2016).
-Short currently plays Mattie Sullivan in the British sitcom The First Team (2020).
-Short is of English, German, Scottish, and Irish descent.
+Jacob Patrick Short (born May 30, 1997) is an American actor.
+His roles have included Fletcher Quimby in the Disney Channel sitcom A.N.T.
+Farm (2011–2014), Oliver in the Disney XD series Mighty Med (2013–2015) and Lab Rats: Elite Force (2016), and Mattie Sullivan on the British sitcom The First Team (2020).

+Early life

+Short was born Jacob Patrick Short on May 30, 1997, in Indianapolis, Indiana to Kimberly (née Hankins) and James K. Short (1964–2004).
+He has one brother and two sisters.
+Short's father died when he was 6 years old.

 Career

 His first major role was Fletcher Quimby in Disney Channel's comedy series A.N.T.
 Farm.
 He also starred as Nose Noseworthy in the 2009 film Shorts, and has acted in numerous commercials.

 In 2013, Short began co-starring as Oliver on the Disney XD original series Mighty Med and its spinoff Lab Rats: Elite Force.

-Since 2020, Short has starred as Mattie Sullivan in the British soccer-based sitcom The First Team.
+In 2020, Short starred as Mattie Sullivan in the British soccer-based sitcom The First Team.

 On November 16, 2022, Short started a podcast called Hit the Brake with Bradley Steven Perry.